chidimyke/chidimyke.github.io/_posts/2024-04-16-Preparing for Certifications.md

 title: Preparing for Certifications
 date: 2024-04-16 10:00:00 +0000
 categories: [Life, Career]
-tags: [Reflection] # TAG names should always be lowercase
+tags: [reflection] # TAG names should always be lowercase
 ---

 If you are studying for IT certifications like the CCNA you will quickly find out how overwhelming it can be.
 I learned better by using a hands-on approach.
 This way I got to see these concepts play out before my own eyes, thereby retaining more as the topics got more complicated.
 I will highlight the tools and approaches I took to gain practical experience during my studies.